20urc3/Sekiryu/README.md

 # GhidrAI
 ## A python script that performs automatic decompilation and analysis of binary files with Ghidra and ChatGPT

-Are you tired of your computergoing "Beep Boop" and you don't understand it ?
+Are you tired of your computer going "Beep Boop" and you don't understand it ?
 Let this lazy script help you while reverse engineering binary, cracksme challenge, or the malware your lover wrote you.

 ### Requirements